github-aws-runners/terraform-aws-github-runner/docs/adr/002-runner-orchestration-provider-boundary.md

 support components it does not use.

 **Decision**: Keep those leaves under the webhook provider root.

+### Reuse or refactor the stable runners module now

+Reusing `modules/runners` or extracting shared implementation code now would reduce duplication, but it would couple the experimental provider refactor to the stable module's compatibility and Terraform-state contract.

+**Decision**: Keep the v2 EC2 provider isolated and accept temporary duplication.
+Consolidate only after stable v1 deprecation and a separately reviewed migration.

 ### Add the scale-set schema and ECS service now